cheesasaurus/v-rising-mods/Readme.md

 - templates: templates for `dotnet new`

+## Main setup

+1. Setup links to the bepinex libraries and game interops.
+See the [vendor readme](vendor/README.md) for more information.
+2. Restore with `dotnet restore`

 ## Setting up a new mod

 There's a powershell script to easily do this.\